What you need to know about PAYING FOR COLLEGE

 Paying for college is a good news-bad news thing.
 The bad news is that college can be expensive and no two schools are alike in awarding financial aid.
 The good news is that there are affordable choices out there for every budget, and tools you can use to find them.

 One of the best guides to paying for college is by our friend and financial aid expert Amanda Miller.
 Both students and parents you should set aside time, settle in and read Paying for College.
-Really.
-It’s worth it.
+Rather a video?
+Below are all our 2024 featured speakers from our Paying for College fair, including two distinct sessions by Amanda Miller from when she spoke in Moscow.

 Foundational Concepts: